xbeat/Machine-Learning/README.md

 Introduction to openTSNE

 t-SNE (t-Distributed Stochastic Neighbor Embedding) is a popular dimensionality reduction technique for visualizing high-dimensional data. openTSNE is a Python library that provides a fast and extensible implementation of t-SNE.
 Let's start by importing the necessary libraries and creating a simple dataset.

+## Machine Learning Stacking A Visual Guide

+Introduction to Stacking

+Stacking is an advanced ensemble learning technique that combines predictions from multiple models to create a more powerful and accurate predictor.
+This method leverages the strengths of different algorithms while mitigating their individual weaknesses.
+Stacking typically involves two layers of models: base models and a meta-model.

 ## Understanding Vectors in Linear Algebra with Python